 The fall of 1998 saw the appointment of Mary Anne Hipp as principal and the completion of a major construction project.
 This project included the fine arts building, cafeteria, third pre-K classroom and a new restroom facility.
 Mr. James Newman was hired as assistant principal in 2003.
 A fourth pre-K class was added in 2006.

 OLQH Parish celebrated its 50th anniversary in 2007 and the following year, OLQH School celebrated its 50th year of Catholic Education.
-As OLQH School begins its journey into the next 50 years of Catholic education, JoAnn Wallwork is welcomed as school principal.
+As OLQH School began its journey into the next 50 years of Catholic education, JoAnn Wallwork was welcomed as school principal.
 Under the direction of JoAnn Wallwork in 2010, the administrative structure was changed.
 The new model for the organization of the school was suggested in the evaluation conducted by Independent School Management Consortium (ISM) which was conducted in 2008.
 The school was divided into a Middle School Division (Grades 5th– 8th) and an Elementary Division (Grades Pre-Kindergarten – 4th).
-Christi Jarreau became the first Middle School Coordinator and Chris Crosby was hired as the Elementary Coordinator.
-Jane Piraro took over for Christi jarreau after the first year.
-Their roles are to assist the principal and teachers in the daily functions and long range planning of the school.
-In 2015, Kelly Link DeMolle became Middle School Coordinator after Jane Piraro retired from the position.

 The 2012-2013 school year saw the start of the Cornerstone Capital Campaign.
 The goal of the campaign was to build a new Middle School classroom building and to renovate and move all the students from the East Campus to the Main Campus.
 Ground was broken on May 2, 2013 for the new Middle School building.
 The Middle School and the renovated areas were completed in time for the start of 2014 – 2015 school year.
 The building was blessed and dedicated to Monsignor James Gaddy on October 10, 2014 by the Most Reverend John Glenn Provost, Bishop of the Diocese of Lake Charles.